RetroPie/RetroPie-Docs/docs/Doom.md

 #### To Launch Doom Mods (PWADS)

 Here, we'll use [Rex Claussen's, The Darkest Hour](http://doomnexus.drdteam.org/DH_Pix.html) as an example that can be used for any mod.

-Go ahead and [Download The Darkest Hour](ftp://ftp.fu-berlin.de/pc/msdos/games/idgames/levels/doom2/Ports/d-f/darkhour.zip).
+Start by downloading [The Darkest Hour](ftp://ftp.fu-berlin.de/pc/msdos/games/idgames/levels/doom2/Ports/d-f/darkhour.zip).
 Next you will either want to SSH into your Pi, or drop out of EmulationStation using F4 on your keyboard.

 At the command line, type the following to create a directory for the `DarkHour.wad` file from the 'Darkest Hour' download.

 ```